 In 1776, the Continental Congress appointed a committee to create a plan for a central government.
 The committee quickly wrote the Articles of Confederation, which created a loose alliance of the states.
-While the Articles were drafted quickly, ratification of them was delayed until 1781.
+While the Articles were drafted quickly, their ratification was delayed until 1781.
 The primary sticking point concerned disagreements about how to deal with the western lands claimed by several states.
-The states without such claims argued that the western lands should be owned by the national government.
+The states, without such claims, argued that the national government should own the western lands.
 The states with land claims were reluctant to give up their claims.
-When Virginia finally gave up most of its claims to western lands, the Articles of Confederation were adopted.
+The Articles of Confederation were adopted when Virginia finally gave up most of its claims to western lands.

 The Articles of Confederation created a union of sovereign states.
 An assembly of delegates acted on behalf of the states they represented.
 Because the smaller states feared the domination of the larger ones, each state had one vote in the Confederation Congress, regardless of its size or population.
 Any act of Congress required the votes of nine of the thirteen states to pass.

-At the successful conclusion of the Revolutionary War with Great Britain in 1783, an American could look back and reflect on the truly revolutionary events that had occurred in the preceding three decades.
-In that period American colonists had first helped the British win a global struggle with France.
+At the successful conclusion of the Revolutionary War with Great Britain in 1783, Americans could reflect on the revolutionary events that had occurred in the preceding three decades.
+American colonists had first helped the British win a global struggle with France in that period.
 Soon, however, troubles surfaced as Britain began to assert tighter control of its North American colonies.
 Eventually, these troubles led to a struggle in which American colonists severed their colonial ties with Great Britain.
 Meanwhile, Americans began to experiment with new forms of self-government.
-This movement occurred in both the Continental Congress during the Revolution and at the local and state levels.
+This movement occurred in the Continental Congress during the Revolution and at the local and state levels.

 Even so, President Jefferson nearly doubled the size of the new nation by purchasing the Louisiana Territory from France.
-This purchase also led Jefferson to form the Lewis and Clark expedition to discover just what was contained in the new land.
-Jefferson’s successor as President, James Madison — one of the authors of the constitution — led the new nation through another war with Great Britain.
+This purchase also led Jefferson to form the Lewis and Clark expedition to discover what was contained in the new land.
+Jefferson’s successor as President, James Madison — one of the constitution’s authors — led the new nation through another war with Great Britain.
 This, of course, was the unpopular War of 1812.
-This war ended in 1815 and if nothing else, it convinced Britain that the United States was on the map to stay.
+This war ended in 1815; if nothing else, it convinced Britain that the United States was on the map to stay.
 Meanwhile, Americans began to develop a culture and way of life that was truly their own and no longer that of mere colonials.

 Source: Library of Congress